marekjm/pake/README.grass.markdown

 foo = "foo";        // legal: undefined-type name can take a value of any type

 var bool bar;
-bar = "bar";        /* illegal, will throw compilaeion error:
+bar = "bar";        /* illegal, will throw compilation error:
                      * cannot assign value with type `string` to name with declared type `bool` */